flawsv/apb/README.md

 This does a few things all at once (+/- 32GB RAM):
 - Uncaps your fps to infinite.
 - Disabled Texture Streaming (DTS) - Universal FPS boost without any loss of graphics quality.
 - Changes the "Smooth Frame Rate" setting in the in-game Video options to cap your fps at 128 which is the highest you can go without your character randomly sliding.
-Useful for precise weapons such as the HVR.
+Useful for precision weapons such as the HVR.
 - Garbage Collection (GC) - Additional feature which turns off GC, which will completely eliminate the stutters that occur every 60 seconds.

 > [!CAUTION]
 > Removing GC will prevent you from using any customization kiosks in the Social district.
 Swapping between "DTS only" and DTS + GC is the only way to customize your character currently if you wish to keep GC off.
-You have to restart the game every time you swap them. > For casual players who only wish to uncap their FPS and gain a performance boost, simply use "DTS only".
+You have to restart the game every time you swap them.
+For casual players who only wish to uncap their FPS and gain a performance boost, simply use "DTS only".

 # Muzzle Flash + Ragdolls
 Both of these entirely different configs are located within the same file (`DefaultGame.ini`) and so I've added multiple variants to pick from.